JavaScript is required

 Here's something most polyglots agree on: you can't learn everything at once.
 When starting a new language, they typically focus on the 1,000 most common words first.
 This gives you roughly 80% comprehension in everyday conversations.

 They also pick one language to prioritize.
 Even polyglots who maintain several languages will have one primary target language they're actively improving while keeping the others in maintenance mode.
-Trying to push forward in five languages simultaneously is a recipe for mediocre progress in all of them.
+Trying to push forward different languages simultaneously is a recipe for mediocre progress in all of them.

 The key is creating cards that show words in context, not isolated vocabulary.
-Instead of a card that says "dog = perro," a better card shows a sentence: "El perro corre en el parque" with an image of a dog running.
+Instead of a card that says "dog = perro," a better card shows a sentence: "El perro corre en el parque" with an image of a dog running when learning Spanish.
 Your brain remembers context way better than random word pairs.

-Some polyglots make their own cards from content they're consuming.
-Others use pre-made decks to get started quickly.
+Some polyglots make their own cards from foreign language content they're consuming.
+Others use pre-made decks to get started quickly for every language.
 There's no wrong approach here, it depends on your learning style and how much time you have.

-Immersion is where polyglots really shine.
-They've figured out how to create a language bubble even when they don't live in a country that speaks their target language.
+Immersion is one of the top language learning tips you can learn from polyglots.
+They've figured out how to create a language bubble and use the language even when they don't live in a country that speaks their target language.

 Listening immersion